userbiltcreative/Adobe-andtoid-get-started/readme.md

 <a name="how-to"></a>
 ## How to use

-**TL;DR: Your first step should be to check out the app subdirectory in this repo that you are interested in, and follow the instructions in that subdirectory's readme.**
+**TL;DR: Your first step should be to check out the app subdirectory in this repo that you are interested in, and follow the instructions in that subdirectory's `code/readme.md` file.**

 This repo contains multiple example apps.
-Each subdirectory in the repo is an example app that accompanies an Android developer guide on [creativesdk.com](http://creativesdk.com).
+Each subdirectory in the repo contains an example app that accompanies an Android developer guide on [creativesdk.com](http://creativesdk.com).

-The instructions for setting up each app can be found in the readme in its subdirectory.
+The instructions for setting up each app can be found in the readme in its `/code` subdirectory.
 The subdirectory readmes also contain links to their respective developer guides, where you can get step-by-step instructions for creating the apps.

 <a name="resources"></a>
 ## More resources for the Creative SDK